 I know that is a lot to ask of a man, but I cannot live a life filled with chaos and drama.
 So I ask you, is what I asked of him too much?

 By the way, we are supposed to be moving to Germany in the next month and a half or so when he gets back from his deployment.

 Dear Wife and Mother,

 Let me first say that I don't think you should rush into any decision.
 It's too soon.

-Yes, I know that you are experiencing a range of emotions and that is totally understandable.
-Of course you are angry, sad, confused, mad and grieving the loss of trust for your husband.
+Yes, I know that you are experiencing a range of emotions, and that is totally understandable.
+Of course, you are angry, sad, confused, mad and grieving the loss of trust with your husband.
 You cannot believe what he did.